ADU Builder in Santa Barbara

 Feasibility Study and Optional Site Visit

 If the project is a fit, we move into an in-depth feasibility review to confirm constructability and reduce permitting surprises.
-We evaluate access, grading and drainage risk, utility routing, and any jurisdiction-specific considerations.
+We evaluate access, grading, and drainage risk, utility routing, and any jurisdiction-specific considerations.
 When needed, we schedule an on-site visit to verify key assumptions before design advances.

 ADU Design and Permit Coordination